GMOD/Apollo3/packages/apollo-cli/README.md

   Get or set apollo configuration options

   Use this command to create or edit a user profile with credentials to access Apollo.
-  Usage in interactive mode (`apollo config`) should be self explanatory.
-On *nix system the configuration file is typically `~/.config/apollo-cli/config.yaml`
+On *nix system the configuration is usually stored in the yaml file '~/.config/apollo-cli/config.yaml'.
+Configuration options are: - address:
+  Address and port e.g http://localhost:3999

+  - accessType:
+  How to access Apollo.
+Allowed types depend on your Apollo setup, typically these
+  are: google, microsoft, guest, root

+  - accessToken:
+  Access token.
+Usually inserted by `apollo login`

+  - rootCredentials.username:
+  Username of root account.
+Only set this for "root" access type

+  - rootCredentials.password:
+  Password for root account.
+Only set this for "root" access type

 EXAMPLES
   Interactive setup: